-If a student with a disability is experiencing attendance issues, the student's ARD committee or Section 504 committee will be notified, and the committee will determine whether the attendance issues warrant an evaluation, a reevaluation, and/or modifications to the student's individualized education program or Section 504 plan, as appropriate.
+If a student with a disability is experiencing attendance issues, the student's ARD or Section 504 committee will determine whether the attendance issues warrant an evaluation, a reevaluation, and/or modifications to the student's individualized education program or Section 504 plan, as appropriate.

-Between Ages 6 and 19
+Ages 6-18

+When a student ages 6-18 incurs three or more unexcused absences within a four-week period, the law requires the school to send notice to the parent.

+The notice will:

-When a student between ages 6 and 19 incurs unexcused absences for three or more days or parts of days within a four-week period, the school will send a notice to the student's parent, as required by law, to remind the parent that it is the parent's duty to monitor the student's attendance and to require the student to come to school.
-The notice will also inform the parent that the district will initiate truancy prevention measures and request a conference between school administrators and the parent.
-These measures will include a behavior improvement plan, school-based community service, or referrals to either in-school or out-of-school counseling or other social services.
-Any other measures considered appropriate by the district will also be initiated.
+- Remind the parent of his or her duty to monitor the student's attendance and require the student to attend school; - Request a conference between school administrators and the parent; and - Inform the parent that the district will initiate truancy prevention measures, including a behavior improvement plan, school-based community service, referrals to counseling or other social services, or other appropriate measures.

-The truancy prevention facilitator for the district is Brian Thompson.
-If you have questions about your student and the effect of his or her absences from school, please contact the facilitator or any other campus administrator.
+The truancy prevention facilitator for the district is .
+For any questions about student absences, parents should contact the facilitator or any other campus administrator.

-A court of law may also impose penalties against a student's parent if a school-aged student is deliberately not attending school.
-A complaint against the parent may be filed in court if the student is absent without excuse from school on ten or more days or parts of days within a sixmonth period in the same school year.
+A court of law may impose penalties against the parent if a school-aged student is deliberately not attending school.
+The district may file a complaint against the parent if the student incurs ten or more unexcused absences within a six-month period in the same school year.

-If a student ages 12-18 incurs unexcused absences on ten or more days or parts of days within a six-month period in the same school year, the district, in most circumstances, will refer the student to truancy court.
+If a student age 12-18 incurs ten or more unexcused absences within a six-month period in the same school year, the district, in most circumstances, will refer the student to truancy court.

-[See policies FEA(LEGAL) and FED(LEGAL).]
+[See policies FEA(LEGAL) and FED(LEGAL) for more information.]